mightycoyote/interactive-rating-component-main/README.md

 ### What I learned

-Selecting a single option between 1 and 5 is functionally a set of radio buttons, even though this design doesn't use the default dot-and-circle button like this: &#9737;.
+Selecting a single option between 1 and 5 is functionally a set of radio buttons, even though this design doesn't use the default dot-and-circle button.
 The radio button label already works as part of the button by default, so I suspected it would be possible to hide the &#9737; and style the labels.
 I did some research to see if this was a good solution and the best way to go about it if so.

 Styling the labels based on _pseudo-classes_ of the buttons requires some somewhat fancy selectors: